 Getting to the bow is a non-issue thanks to the molded steps to either side of the cockpit deck.
 These lead to wide side decks, well protected with high rails -- thus the "walk around" fishing feature is preserved.
 Fully forward the decks are treated with non-skid from Sailfish’s unique raised dot pattern that is molded in.

-The ground tackle is handled from a standard windlass mounted to the top of the foredeck and the anchor rests in a roller extending from the bow.
+is handled from a standard windlass mounted to the top of the foredeck and the anchor rests in a roller extending from the bow.
 A hatch to the side allows access under the deck to manage tangles and access the rode.
 The builder recently announced that a through-the-stem anchor system with windlass and ss scuff plate is available as an option.

 Here we see the 4-step, telescoping ladder on the 320 CC which is the same on the 320 Express Walk Around.

 Power Choices and Pricing

 Sailfish will power the 320 Express Walk Around with engines from either Yamaha or Mercury.
 Specifically, choose between twin 250s or twin 300s.
 The 320 Express Walk Around powered with Yamaha’s F250UCAs carries an MSRP of $217,780, and F300UCA’s will be $223,358.
 As for Mercury, a pair of twin 250 XXLs will generate an MSRP of $217,080 and the 300XXLs will bring it to $220,397.
 Fully loaded the 320 Express Walk Around will fetch an MSRP of roughly $276k.